SleepingSoul/sleep/README.md

 Now uses [OpenGL](https://www.opengl.org/) for rendering, but will be changed to [Vulkan](https://www.khronos.org/vulkan/) soon.

-This engine stands for simplicity, good architecture, fast and smooth runtime.
+This engine stands for __simplicity, good architecture, fast and smooth runtime__.

 ## Compatibility
 Currently engine works only on Windows and Visual Studio IDE.\
 We have some crossplatform plans on future.
 Since we use crosspltform libraries it can work on anything.
 Also some day we will migrate to cmake and it will be possible to use any of IDEs.

-## How to install end run example scene?
+## How to install end run the example scene?
 This is quite easy to to.
 You just should do the following things:
 - Clone this repository and it's submodules.
 You can do it with running this command in Git Bash:\
 *git clone --recursive https://github.com/SleepingSoul/sleep*.\